domonkos97/philosophy-reads-1.0/README.md

 #### Features

-Philosophy Reads has the following features:

-Browse philosophy books by author, title or category Mark books as read or unread
+- Browse philosophy books by author, title or category
+- Mark books as read or unread
-View a list of all books or only the books you have marked as read Search for books by keyword
+- View a list of all books or only the books you have marked as read
+- Search for books by keyword
 <!-- Create a new book entry
 Edit or delete existing book entries -->
-View information about authors and their other works
+- View information about authors and their other works

 #### Technologies Used

-Philosophy Reads uses the following technologies:

-Java Spring for the backend server
+- Java Spring for the backend server
-React for the frontend user interface
+- React for the frontend user interface
-PostgreSQL for the database
+- PostgreSQL for the database
-Git and GitHub for version control and collaboration
+- Git and GitHub for version control and collaboration